Hearing about sexual assault can be incredibly overwhelming. Not knowing what to do in that moment can make it even worse.

 - What to do when you know the perpetrator

-Drawing upon her experience as a sexual assault survivor, board-certified life coach Amanda J. Rivers provides practical advice about responding to sexual assault that will equip you to bring healing and hope to victims.
+Drawing upon her experience as a sexual assault survivor, board-certified coach Amanda J. Rivers provides practical advice about responding to sexual assault that will equip you to bring healing and hope to victims.
+Your response holds more power than you know.

 From the Editor: Rachel Sturgill